What is Sthan?

 There's also a sequencing point worth making.
 The highest-return AI for most builders isn't the cleverest model — it's the one that plugs the leak you have today.
 If your problem is that leads sit unanswered overnight, automated response beats a sophisticated scoring engine you don't have the volume to feed.
 If your problem is that nobody reviews calls, a transcription-and-summary tool earns its place before a predictive lead score does.
 Buy against your actual bottleneck, in order, rather than buying the most impressive-sounding feature and hoping it happens to be the one you needed.
 The builders who get value from AI treat it as a sequence of specific fixes, not a single magic upgrade.

-What to ask before you buy any AI sales tool
+What should you ask before you buy any AI sales tool?

 If a vendor is selling you AI, a short, specific set of questions separates the tools worth paying for from the ones riding the buzzword.
 Take this list into the demo.